fastify/fastify/PROJECT_CHARTER.md

 ## Section 5: Definitions

 + *Contributors*: contribute code or other artifacts, but do not have the right to commit to the code base.
 Contributors work with the project’s Collaborators to have code committed to the code base.
 A Contributor may be promoted to a Collaborator by the FTM.
 Contributors should rarely be encumbered by the FTM and never by the CPC or OpenJS Foundation Board.

++ *Team Members/Collaborators*: contribute code and other artifacts, have the right to commit to the code base and release satellite projects.
+Team Members follow the [CONTRIBUTING](CONTRIBUTING.md) guidelines to manage the project.
+A Collaborator could be encumbered by the FTM and never by the CPC or OpenJS Foundation Board.

++ *Lead Maintainers*: founders of the project, contribute code and other artifacts, have the right to commit to the code base and release the project.
+Lead Maintainers follow the [CONTRIBUTING](CONTRIBUTING.md) guidelines to manage the project.
+A Team Member may be promoted to a Lead Maintainers by the Lead Maintainers itseld.
+A Lead Maintainer will be encumbered by the FTM and by the CPC or OpenJS Foundation Board.

 [openjs foundation]: https://openjsf.org